-To assist our audience, we respond to requests from individuals, provide training on the associational level, and conduct both regional as well as statewide conferences.
+To assist our audience, we respond to requests from individual leaders and churches, provide training on the associational level, and conduct both regional as well as statewide conferences.
 Each year, we work with scores of ministers, staff personnel and spouses, and church members to resource and train for ministry.
 Some of these opportunities are listed on our departmental brochure:

 We conduct two major events each year in order to equip, train, and encourage ministry assistants.
-The “Ministry Assistants Conference provides ministry assistants with opportunity for fellowship, sharing, and enrichment.
-The Professional Certification And Office Skillshops For Ministry Assistants provides continuing education, enrichment, and fellowship for ministry assistants through certification and training.
+The “Ministry Assistants Conference” (Spring) provides ministry assistants with opportunity for fellowship, sharing, and enrichment.
+The “Professional Certification & Office Skillshops for Ministry Assistants” (Summer) provides continuing education, enrichment, and fellowship for ministry assistants through certification and training.

-CRV BANQUETS/STUDENTS DAY
+CRV BANQUETS & STUDENT DAY

 CHURCH BUILDING SERVICES